irvingjem/note-taker/README.md

 ## Installation

-To install necessary dependencies, run the following command: npm i express
+To install necessary dependencies, run the following command: <br> npm i express

 ## About